openregister/registers-rfcs/content/schema-evolution-field-operations/index.md

 ## Explanation

-This section will cover both [field addition](#field-addition) and [field subtraction](#field-subtraction).
+This section covers both [field addition](#field-addition) and [field subtraction](#field-subtraction).
 In order to define the latter, we need to introduce a new concept into the Registers world: Lenses.

-### Schemas and lenses
+### <span id="schemas-and-lenses">Schemas and lenses</span>

 A lens is a subset of fields defined in the schema informing what parts of an item should be shown in a record and potentially help enforcing strict validation while adding new data.
 But, why do we need a new concept?
-Isn't schemas enough?
+Aren't schemas enough?

-In short, no. The schema describes all possible fields for an item in Register regardless of when it was added.
+In short, no. The schema describes all possible fields for an item in a Register regardless of when it was added.
 If we allow the removal of a field at the schema level, then we have to have another mechanism to keep track of all fields that were valid at some point so we can ensure we don't introduce a new field that is incompatible with a previous field now gone.
-If we make schemas be the historical list of fields, then we need a way to express how do we want to _see_ data, analogous to SQL views.
+If we make schemas be the historical list of fields, then we need a way to express how do we want to _see_ the data; it is analogous to SQL views.

 To recap, a schema should keep track of any valid field across the log.